Ecogenomics/GTDBTk/README.md

 ```
 > pip install gtdbtk
 ```
-GTDB-Tk requires to set the GTDBTK_DATA_PATH variable so it point to the directory containing the data downloaded from https://data.ace.uq.edu.au/public/gtdbtk/.
+GTDB-Tk requires an environmental variable named GTDBTK_DATA_PATH to be set to the directory containing the data downloaded from https://data.ace.uq.edu.au/public/gtdbtk/.
 ```
 export GTDBTK_DATA_PATH=/path/to/release/package/
 ```
-Alternatively, you can add permanently the variable to your .bash_profile: see methods [here](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).
+Alternatively, you can permanently add this variable to your .bash_profile as described [here](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).

 ## Bioconda installation

 A Bioconda recipe has been put together by [Natasha](https://github.com/npavlovikj) (thanks!).
 You can find the recipe at: